dstrail/simpleapiworkshop/content/_index.md

 weight: 1
 ---

-In this workshop you will create an API that creates, reads updates and deletes from a DynamoDB table.
+In this workshop we will create an API that creates, reads updates and deletes from a DynamoDB table.
 The API will run serverless, so there is no management of the underlying infrastructure and scaling is done automatically.

-You will learn how easy it is to create an API on AWS, all within 45 minutes.
+We will learn how easy it is to create an API on AWS, all within 45 minutes.

 The workshop features the creation of the following resources: